Choosing the Right City is the Best Job Strategy For Newcomers

 “If I had a dollar every time I was asked about the best place to live and find work in Canada, I'd be rich!
 I mean where do you start...well, I start with considerations, move on to challenges and then provide clients with two practical suggestions.”

-Her first consideration is the fact that the primary destinations for immigrants are “our three largest Canadian cities: Toronto, Montreal, Vancouver.“
+Her first consideration is that the primary destinations for immigrants are “our three largest Canadian cities: Toronto, Montreal, and Vancouver.“

 “The more people, the more infrastructure, the more infrastructure, the more businesses, the more businesses, the more jobs.
 Right?